 Although more than 500 volatile compounds originating from cattle, pigs and poultry have been identified (Ni et al., 2012), there is considerable uncertainty concerning the organic precursors in each manure type, from which the NMVOCs originate.
 Emissions include alcohols, aldehydes, acids, sulphides and phenols and, in the case of pig slurry, indoles.
 Some of the major compounds are listed in Table A1.1.
-Recently, dimethyl sulphide (DMS) has been identified as originating from ruminant breath.
+Dimethyl sulphide (DMS) has been identified as originating from ruminant breath.
 Table A1.2 gives the percentage distribution of the most common NMVOCs found in the NAEM study, which includes NMVOC measurements from 16 different animal production units (US EPA, 2012).

 Table A1.1 Sources and processes of NMVOC formation